ThreeMammals/Ocelot.Tracing.Butterfly/README.md

 Install Ocelot and it's dependencies using NuGet.

-`Install-Package Ocelot`
+`Install-Package Ocelot.Tracing.Butterfly`

 Or via the .NET Core CLI:

-`dotnet add package ocelot`
+`dotnet add package Ocelot.Tracing.Butterfly`

-All versions can be found [here](https://www.nuget.org/packages/Ocelot/)
+All versions can be found [here](https://www.nuget.org/packages/Ocelot.Tracing.Butterfly/)

 ## Documentation

-Please click [here](http://ocelot.readthedocs.io/en/latest/) for the Ocleot documentation.
+Please click [here](http://ocelot.readthedocs.io/en/latest/features/tracing.html) for the Ocleot documentation.
 This includes lots of information and will be helpful if you want to understand the features Ocelot currently offers.

-## Coming up

-You can see what we are working on [here](https://github.com/ThreeMammals/Ocelot/issues).

 ## Contributing